-- For benefits where your cost-sharing is a co-insurance percentage, the amount you pay depends on what type of provider you receive the services from: - If you receive the covered services from an in-network provider, you pay the co-insurance percentage multiplied by the plan's reimbursement rate (as determined in the contract between the provider and the plan) - If you receive the covered services from an out-of-network provider who participates with Medicare, you pay the co-insurance percentage multiplied by the Medicare payment rate for participating providers, - If you receive the covered services from an out-of-network provider who does not participate with Medicare, you pay the co-insurance percentage multiplied by the Medicare payment rate for non-participating providers. - Like all Medicare health plans, we cover everything that Original Medicare covers.
+- For benefits where your cost-sharing is a co-insurance percentage, the amount you pay depends on what type of provider you receive the services from: - If you receive the covered services from an in-network provider, you pay the co-insurance percentage multiplied by the plan's reimbursement rate (as determined in the contract between the provider and the plan) - If you receive the covered services from an out-of-network provider who participates with Medicare, you pay the co-insurance percentage multiplied by the Medicare payment rate for participating providers. - If you receive the covered services from an out-of-network provider who does not participate with Medicare, you pay the co-insurance percentage multiplied by the Medicare payment rate for non-participating providers up to your outof-network benefit limit. - Like all Medicare health plans, we cover everything that Original Medicare covers.
 For some of these benefits, you pay more in our plan than you would in Original Medicare.
 For others, you pay less.
-(If you want to know more about the coverage and costs of Original Medicare, look in your Medicare & You 2017 Handbook, View it online at www.Medicare.gov or ask for a copy by calling 1-800-MEDICARE or (800) 633-4227, 24-hours a day, 7 days a week.
-TTY users should call (877) 486-2048). - For all preventive services that are covered at no cost under Original Medicare, we also cover the service at no cost to you.
-However, if you also are treated or monitored for an existing medical condition during the visit when you receive the preventive service, a co-pay will apply for the care received for the existing medical condition. - Sometimes, Medicare adds coverage under Original Medicare for new services during the year.
-If Medicare adds coverage for any services during 2017, either Medicare or our plan will cover those services.
+(If you want to know more about the coverage and costs of Original Medicare, look in your Medicare & You 2018 Handbook.
+View it online at www.Medicare.gov or ask for a copy by calling 1-800-MEDICARE (1-800-633-4227), 24-hours a day, 7 days a week.
+TTY users should call 1-877-486-2048. - For all preventive services that are covered at no cost under Original Medicare, we also cover the service at no cost to you.
+However, if you also are treated or monitored for an existing medical condition during the visit when you receive the preventive service, a co-pay will apply for the care received for the existing medical condition.

+• Sometimes, Medicare adds coverage under Original Medicare for new services during the year.
+If Medicare adds coverage for any services during 2018, either Medicare or our plan will cover those services.